spacecatpixel/lokidocs/docs/Wallets/WhatWalletToUse.md

 All Loki wallets can receive and send Loki however someone are much easier to use for this specific purpose.

-For the easiest Wallets to use for sending and receiving Loki you will want to use the:
+The easiest Wallets to use for sending and receiving Loki are:

 - Graphical user interface wallet (GUI) or,

 - Mobile wallet

-The GUI wallet can be downloaded [here](https://github.com/loki-project/loki-gui/releases) while the mobile wallet can be downloaded from the Google play store.
+The GUI wallet can be downloaded [here](https://github.com/loki-project/loki-gui/releases), while the mobile wallet can be downloaded from the Google play store.

 ### Hosting a Service Node as an Operator